-There are two RAMESES projects, both funded by the United Kingdom's National Institute of Health Research's Health Services and Delivery Research (NIHR HS&DR) Programme.
+There are two RAMESES projects, both funded by the United Kingdom's National Institute of Health Research's Health and Social Care Delivery Research (NIHR HSDR) Programme.
 The projects' goals are to produce quality and publication standards and training materials for realist research approaches.

 RAMESES I - (Realist And Meta-narrative Evidence Syntheses: Evolving Standards) developed quality and publication standards and training materials for realist reviews and the related approach of meta-narrative reviews.

 RAMESES II - developed quality and reporting standards and resources and training materials for realist evaluation.

 There is growing interest in theory-driven, qualitative and mixed-method approaches to systematic review as an alternative to (or to extend and supplement) conventional Cochrane-style reviews.
 These approaches offer the potential to expand the knowledge base in policy-relevant areas - for example by explaining the success, failure or mixed fortunes of complex interventions.
 However, the quality of such reviews can be difficult to assess.
 The RAMESES (Realist And Meta-narrative Evidence Syntheses: Evolving Standards) project has produced: